ENELOOP RECHARGEABLE BATTERIES, THE BEST!

-Alkaline batteries can have an advantage is very low current devices like clocks and remote controls.
+Alkaline batteries can have an advantage in very low current devices like clocks and remote controls.
 But at the same time come with a very big disadvantage that they can leak and destroy almost any device.

 HKJ is a member on forums like Candlepowerforums and Budgetlightforums and has done over 1000 tests on batteries, chargers, flashlights and other electronics.
-He is a reliable source for reviews and comparisons.
+He is a very reliable source for reviews and comparisons.

 He uses a bench power supply that can be controlled by a computer to mainstream battery tests.
 With that he can both adjust Voltage and Current easily.
 To read more about his tests setup, take a look at his website I will be linking to in the next few tests.
 Please note that eneloop batteries have the highest capacity after about 3-5 charges.